Nokia 6800 review

 Love this product?
 Hate it?
 Please share your experiences to help other people choose the product that's best for them.
-Please do not review this product if you have not used it.
-This is a review site, not a forum, so please don't just ask questions.
+Please do not review this product if you have not used it, and please ask questions in our User Questions section above.
 Please do not use swear words or offensive language, and please, no advertising!

 Average rating from 63 reviews:

 Reviewed by ATTIE GHOEKSJEN PETERSON from South Africa